spectorar/node-snippet-base/README.md

 By specifying `unwrap_result=true` in the query string of the snippet execution request, the output of the snippet will not be wrapped in a `result` attribute.

-Suppose you have a snippet that responds with `reply('I called a snippet!')`.
+Suppose you have a snippet that calls `reply('I called a snippet!')` to complete execution.
 With the default behavior the response payload would be:

 ```
 {